-Looking for how to identify the error codes on your Carrier furnace?
-Don’t worry, we have got you covered.
+Looking for how to identify Carrier Furnace error codes?
+Don’t worry, we’ve got you covered.

 Starting with a flashing LED light and ending with the mysterious two-digit codes – after reading this guide, you’ll know exactly what your furnace is trying to tell you.